-Recognition of deferred tax asset

-The deferred tax asset arises predominately from estimated tax losses generated by the aluminium business in Benoni.
-This asset will be utilised against future taxable income that management expects the company to start generating, mainly as a result of the commissioning of the aluminium plant during 2012 and the resulting sales from this facility due to the building up capacity and building up revenue.
-The group has estimated losses of R23 304 637 (2013: R19 110 035).
+Recognition of deferred tax asset The deferred tax asset arises predominately from estimated tax losses generated by the aluminium businesses in Benoni and Cape Town.
+This asset will be utilised against future taxable income that management expects the company to start generating.
+The group has estimated losses of R22 742 552 (2014: R23 304 637) that can be carried forward against future taxable income.
+In the current year Insimbi Aluminium Alloys Proprietary Limited has started to generate a taxable profit, which has resulted in the decrease of this balance.

-9. RETIREMENT BENEFITS
+10. RETIREMENT BENEFITS